-“On the day when demand and supply really decide to collide… watch out!”
+“On the day when demand and supply decide to collide… watch out!”

 One of the Biggest Questions from New Bullion Investors: What Will I Do with It Once I Buy It?

 The familiar process of buying shares of a publicly traded company makes intuitive sense to most investors.
-They can evaluate companies and markets and make a decision to invest.
+They can evaluate companies and markets and decide to invest.
 If they correctly identify an opportunity, they will profit.

 The same goes for an investment in real estate.
-In fact, most investors can approach any of the traditional asset classes with a simple game plan; study the options, buy, hold for higher prices, sell when there is a better opportunity elsewhere.
+Most investors can approach any of the traditional asset classes with a simple game plan; study the options, buy, hold for higher prices, and sell when there is a better opportunity elsewhere.

 An investment in physical gold and silver often doesn’t appear as straightforward to first-timers.
 One of the most common questions we get is, “What do I do with it once I buy it?”